-As each wave departs, runners for the successive waves waves will be escorted from the 1st staging area into the 2nd, and then finally into the starting area.
+As each wave departs, runners in the successive waves will be escorted forward until they reach the starting area.
 There will be signs at the start of each zone indicating what bib numbers should be in that zone, and volunteers will be available to assist runners with questions.

-Q: What if I miss my assigned starting time?
+Q: What if I arrive after my assigned starting wave has already left?

 Q: What if I want to run with someone in a wave later than mine or just start a few waves later than assigned?

-A: All runners have the option of starting in any wave _after_ their assigned starting time, up to the last wave.
+All runners have the option of starting in any wave after their assigned starting wave, up to the last wave.
 After the last wave of the morning has departed, the start line will be closed.
-Runners starting after the start line has closed will not be assigned a chip-based starting time and the timing system will assume that they started with their originally assigned wave.
+Runners starting after the start line has closed will not be assigned a chip-based starting time and the timing system will assume that they started in the first row of their originally assigned wave.

 Q: How will I know where my wave group is?

-A: As your start time approaches, look for the signs posted with your start time.
+A: As your start time approaches, look for the volunteers holding signs with your wave number.
 Also look for other runners with bib numbers in your bib number range.
-When in doubt, ask one of the volunteers in the staging areas (see map above).
+When in doubt, ask one of the volunteers in the staging area.

 Q: I feel that I was placed into a much later wave than I should have been, can I start in an earlier one?